Spinal Decompression

 Treatment begins with a consultation to identify if a patient is a good candidate for Spinal Decompression.
 We'll then design the best treatment plan for the patient and explain it so they understand.

 Spinal Decompression uses a state-of-the-art computerized treatment table.
-Secured to the table by a comfortable belting system a cable machine pulls one end of the belting system.
-The table separates apart and then releases tension in a specific pattern.
-This gentle stretching of the spine creates space between the vertebrae.
+Secured to the table by a comfortable belting system, it performs gentle stretching of the spine to create space between the vertebrae.

-Spinal Decompression is one of the most gentle and comfortable therapies available for the treatment of neck and back pain.
-Most patients report a mild sense of stretch and can fall asleep during treatment.
+Lumbar Spinal Decompression is one of the most gentle and comfortable treatments available for the relief of sciatica and back pain.
+Many patients feel a pleasant stretch and even relax enough to fall asleep during treatment.

 Disc Pressure